Welcome to BushArts.com

 The Motherboard is the central control board of your computer.
 It is the baseplate that allows the other components a space to be slotted into.
 This includes the CPU (Processor), Ram (Memory), PCI and AGP slots for Networks, Sound or Graphics, plus a connection for all of your physical Drives, and includes connections (usually positioned at the computer rear) for all of your other extra peripheral devices.

 Which of the current standards your Motherboard supports, designates which extra items you are able to add to your system.
-The current "buzz" standards in question include SATA, PCIE, USB, Firewire, and Wi Fi or Bluetooth.
+The current "buzz" standards in question include e-SATA and Wi-Fi or Bluetooth.
+Many computers are now advertising HDMI compatibility, to allow an easy TV connection.

 Only if in particular need, would you need to know about any of these standards.
 (Such as allowing for the future proofing of your current or new system).